MultiMote/niimbluelib/docs/documents/niimbot_proto.md

 Used when black pixel count is less than 7.
 Data is encoded with pixel indexes (unsigned 16-bit integers).

-`Black pixel count` segment is a mystery.
-It encoded with 3 bytes.
-Sum all of them equals total count of current row black pixels.

-Algorithm of this segment calculation you can see in {@link API.Utils.countPixelsForBitmapPacket} source code.
+Information about `Black pixel count` segment can be found in {@link API.Utils.countPixelsForBitmapPacket} function docs.
-Sometimes result match the original packets, sometimes not.

 Usually printer prints without problems when all of 3 bytes are zeros.